evkx/evkx.github.io/content/technology/regen/_index.md

 The cons of one-pedal regen are that it can require some adaptation from drivers who are used to conventional two-pedal driving.
 In addition, it can vary in performance depending on factors such as battery state of charge, temperature, road gradient, and traffic flow.

-While some EVs have fixed level on regen for one pedal driving other EVs have paddles on the steering wheel to active regen on different levels.
+While some EVs have a fixed level of regen for one-pedal driving, others have paddles on the steering wheel to activate regen on different levels.

 ### Manual regen using brake pedal